 Groundfish observers record octopus in commercial catches as either "octopus unidentified" or "pelagic octopus unidentified".
 Therefore, we do not know which species of octopus are in the catch.
 Observer records do, however, provide a substantial record of catch of the octopus species complex.
-Figure 1 shows the spatial distribution of observed octopus catch in the BSAI.
+Figure 22.1 show the spatial distribution of observed octopus catch in the BSAI.
 The majority of octopus caught in the fishery come from depths of 40-80 fathoms (70-150 m).
 This is in direct contrast to the depth distribution of octopus caught by the survey.
-This difference is probably reflective of the fact that octopus are generally taken as incidental catch at preferred depths for Pacific cod.
-The size distribution of octopus caught by different gears is very different (Figure 3); commercial cod pot gear clearly selects for larger individuals.
+This difference is probably reflective of the fact that octopus caught by different gears is very different (Figure 22.3); commercial cod pot gear clearly selects for larger individuals.
 Over 86% of octopus with individual weights from observed pot hauls weighed more than 5 kg.
 Based on size alone, these larger individuals are probably E. dofleini.
 Commercial trawls and longlines show size distributions more similar to that of the survey, with a wide range in sizes and a large fraction of octopus weighing less than 2 kg.
 These smaller octopuses may be juvenile E. dofleini or may be any of several species, including the newly identified Sasakiopus salebrosus.